WalrusGumboot/some2/script.md

 no better option but to go through the primes and try to divide 783451 by each one of them.
 That'll take you a very long time, believe me.
 And in the world of computers we don't use prime numbers that are three digits long; think 512 bits.
+Now, that's one example of a way to generate numbers that are inherently linked to each other, but for which it's very difficult to figure out the link if you only have the result.
+We can do a similar process using elliptic curves by repeatedly adding one point to itself; this is called integer multiplication.